10th October, 2020

 CROSS APPLY sys.dm_exec_sql_text (sql_handle) t

 from sys processes p1

 and p1.waittime > 50 )

-From command prompt run the script on sql server and get the result to a text file
+From the command prompt run the script on the SQL server and get the result to a text file

 This can occur when you specify new files in a directory to which the SQL Server service account does not have access.

-Start the sql server in minimal configuration mode using the startup parameter “–f”.
-When we specify –f the sql server creates new tempdb files at default file locations and ignore the current tempdb data files configuration.
-Take care when using –f as it keep the server in single user mode.
+Start the SQL Server in minimal configuration mode using the startup parameter “–f”.
+When we specify –f the SQL server creates new tempdb files at default file locations and ignores the current tempdb data files configuration.
+Take care when using –f as it keeps the server in single-user mode.

 Once the server is started change the tempdb configuration settings and restart the server in full mode by removing the flag -f

 A database stays in a SUSPECT or RECOVERY_PENDING State

 Try to resolve this using CheckDB and any other DBCC commands if you can.